Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Applications

 \subsection{Proof of Theorem ~\ref{main2}}

-In this subsection, we apply our estimates and cut-and-paste techniques developed in \S3 to prove the nonexistence theorem for {\mf} for oriented closed {\htm} that fibers over the circle, which we re-state here:
+In this subsection, we apply our estimates and cut-and-paste techniques developed in \S3 to prove the nonexistence of a $C^2$-{\mf} for an oriented closed {\htm} that fibers over the circle, which we re-state here:

-\begin{theorem2} If an oriented closed {\htm} $\Mcal$ that fibers over the circle with fiber $S$ contains a {\scg} whose {\cl} $\Lcal = \ell + \sqrt{-1}\,\theta$ satisfies: \ben \item $\ell < \varepsilon_0$; \item $|\theta|/\sqrt{\ell} > \sqrt[4]{3\pi^2} \approx 2.33268$, \een then $\Mcal$ does not admit a {\mf}. \end{theorem2}
+\begin{theorem2} If an oriented closed {\htm} $\Mcal$ that fibers over the circle with fiber $S$ contains a {\scg} whose {\cl} $\Lcal = \ell + \sqrt{-1}\,\theta$ satisfies: \ben \item $\ell < \varepsilon_{\Otal}(g)$; \item $|\theta|/\sqrt{\ell} > \sqrt[4]{3\pi^2} \approx 2.33268$, \een then $\Mcal$ does not admit a {\mf}. \end{theorem2}

 \bp We proceed by contradiction.
 Suppose that the hyperbolic mapping torus $\Mcal$ is foliated by {\ms}s all isotopic to a closed surface $S$.
 We denote this $C^2$-foliation by $\Fcal$.
 By theorems of Sullivan (\cite{Sul79}), Hass (\cite{Has86}) and Harvey-Lawson (\cite{HL82}), all leaves of the foliation $\Fcal$ are of {\la} homologically, and of the same area.